What to Know About the Connection Between Gut Health and Skin

 Monitor What You Eat

-That age-old adage, “you are what you eat,” definitely applies here.
+That age-old adage “you are what you eat” definitely applies here.
 “Your diet has a direct impact on the health and radiance of your skin,” says Bowe.
 She says that you will want to skip the processed foods that we rely on so regularly just for ease of convenience.
-“These foods slow digestion and the resulting stagnation causes an overgrowth of unhealthy bacteria in our gut,” Bowe explains.
-This can lead to bacteria entering our bloodstream, which creates system-wide inflammation and can manifest as skin conditions ranging from acne to rosacea, to eczema and even premature aging.
+“These foods slow digestion, and the resulting stagnation causes an overgrowth of unhealthy bacteria in our gut,” Bowe explains.
+This can lead to bacteria entering our bloodstream, which creates system-wide inflammation and can manifest as skin conditions ranging from acne and rosacea to eczema and even premature aging.

 Start a Smart Gut Plan

 If you want something more regimented, Bowe’s “The Beauty of Dirty Skin” includes a 21-day plan for rebooting from the inside out.
-It’s a 3-week program that starts with addressing dietary changes and in week 2, it addresses the brain component by dialing down chronic stress and introducing healthy exercise and mindfulness strategies.
+It’s a three-week program that starts with addressing dietary changes, and in week two it addresses the brain component by dialing down chronic stress and introducing healthy exercise and mindfulness strategies.
 The final week focuses on skin-care products and DIY options to restore unhealthy skin.

 Switch Up Your Snacking

 Overhauling everything that you eat in the name of good skin can be daunting.
-It’ll definitely take some discipline and the breaking of old habits, but clear skin that starts in your gut, is definitely achievable.
-Bowe explains that in a matter of a few days (three is all it takes!) and with the addition and subtraction of specific foods, you can see a significant difference.
+It’ll definitely take some discipline and the breaking of old habits, but clear skin that starts in your gut is definitely achievable.
+Bowe explains that with the addition and subtraction of specific foods, in a matter of a few days (three is all it takes!), you can see a significant difference.

-“Introducing fermented foods and drinks like kombucha, kimchi, and miso soup help to maintain the integrity of your gut lining,” says Bowe.
+“Introducing fermented foods and drinks like kombucha, kimchi, and miso soup helps to maintain the integrity of your gut lining,” says Bowe.
 They also serve as natural antibiotics, help to balance your body’s pH, and control inflammation, which is the root cause of many of these skin conditions.
-Of course every body is different, so results will depends on your symptoms and your particular condition —and the healing process is impacted by a number of different factors.
+Of course, everybody is different, so results will depend on your symptoms and your particular condition—and the healing process is impacted by a number of different factors.

-Supplement for Strength
+Add Probiotics for Gut Strength

-Another way to boost both good bacteria internally and a healthy glow on the outside is by adding and oral probiotic to your regimen.
+Another way to boost both good bacteria internally and a healthy glow on the outside is by adding an oral probiotic to your regimen.
 “Oral and topical probiotics support the health of the ‘good bugs’ that make up our microbiome, to keep our gut and skin healthy,” says Bowe.
-It fights bad bacteria, helps regulate the immune system by working to control inflammation, and keeps your gut lining strong so that it doesn’t leak.
+They fight bad bacteria, help regulate the immune system by working to control inflammation, and keep your gut lining strong so that it doesn’t leak.

-Prebiotics on the other hand are a form of fiber that we cannot digest, but they get consumed by the “good” bugs in our gut to benefit us.
-“As our guts metabolize these otherwise non digestible foods, they produce short-chain fatty acids that help us meet our own energy needs,” says Bowe.
+Prebiotics, on the other hand, are a form of fiber that we cannot digest, but they get consumed by the “good” bugs in our gut to benefit us.
+“As our guts metabolize these otherwise nondigestible foods, they produce short-chain fatty acids that help us meet our own energy needs,” says Bowe.
 Although not all forms of fiber act as a prebiotic, Bowe says that dandelion greens are one of the best sources.
 Mix it up in a smoothie if you want an easy way of ingesting it.

 Prepare for Breakouts

-Fair warning as you work to reboot your system — breakouts are to be expected.
+Fair warning as you work to reboot your system—breakouts are to be expected.
 As your system purges the impurities that were flooding your system, Lipman warns that your skin may get worse before it gets better, but again, this again varies per person.
-“Drink lots of water, do a gentle cleanse, enjoy some infrared sauna sessions, and practice stress relieving techniques daily,” he says.
+“Drink lots of water, do a gentle cleanse, enjoy some infrared sauna sessions, and practice stress-relieving techniques daily,” he says.